biocontext-ai/knowledgebase-mcp/README.md

   // VS Code: "servers"
   "mcpServers": {
     "biocontext_kb": {
-      // this should be the output of `which uvx` (installation via Homebrew recommended on macOS) "command": "/opt/homebrew/bin/uvx",
+      // if it doesn't work, replace with the `which uvx` path (installation via Homebrew recommended on macOS) "command": "uvx",
       "args": [
         "biocontext_kb@latest"
       ],